-The NICE guidance on RFA for primary and secondary lung cancers issued in 2010 states, "[C]urrent evidence on the efficacy of percutaneous radiofrequency ablation (RFA) for primary or secondary lung cancers is adequate in terms of tumor control."
+The NICE guidance on RFA for primary and secondary lung cancers issued in 2010 states, "Current evidence on the efficacy of percutaneous radiofrequency ablation (RFA) for primary or secondary lung cancers is adequate in terms of tumor control."
 The NICE also indicates RFA may "be used in patients with small, early-stage lung cancers or small numbers of lung metastases who are unsuitable for, or prefer not to undergo, surgery.
 It may also have a place in multi-modality treatment of more advanced primary lung cancers."
 The guidance warns of complications such as pneumothorax, which can result in serious consequences among lung cancer patients.

-The NICE guidance issued in 2016 stated "Current evidence on the safety and efficacy of ultrasound-guided percutaneous radiofrequency ablation for benign thyroid nodules is adequate to support the use of this procedure provided that standard arrangements are in place for clinical governance, consent and audit."
+The NICE guidance (2016) on benign thyroid nodules stated: "Current evidence on the safety and efficacy of ultrasound-guided percutaneous radiofrequency ablation ... is adequate to support the use of this procedure...."